The Abundance Paradox

 Limit: Structural defences work against institutional manipulation.
 Interpersonal and charismatic manipulation operates below the protocol layer.

 Key performance indicators locked at the founding moment become outdated as conditions change.
-Goodhart’s Law — when a measure becomes a target, it ceases to be a good measure — is not fully solvable by any known mechanism.
-The system must tolerate periodic metric obsolescence and the political cost of updating goals.
+Goodhart’s Law[15] — when a measure becomes a target, it ceases to be a good measure — is not fully solvable by any known mechanism.
+The 10-year decay cycle catches it eventually but may be too slow.

 Transparency is necessary but not sufficient.
 Understanding transparent information requires expertise, and expertise requires time — a resource that is structurally immune to abundance.
 No matter how open the data, most people will rely on intermediaries to interpret it, reintroducing the gatekeeping the system was designed to eliminate.